ACC and Mediation

 How does mediation work?

 For mediation to be successful you and your ACC representative must come to agreement.
-Mediations aim to reach agreement through discussions, teleconferencing and meetings in person
+Mediations aim to reach agreement through discussions, teleconferencing or meetings in person

 Your mediator, without providing advice, will listen to you and work with the parties in search of a result that is satisfactory to everyone involved.
 All FairWay mediators have extensive experience and are members of the Arbitrators' and Mediators Institute of New Zealand (AMINZ).

-ACC meets the main costs, including coordinating the mediation, providing the mediator and providing a venue.
-You will be responsible for meeting your own costs such as travel, unless agreed otherwise.
+ACC meets the main costs, including coordinating the mediation, providing the mediator and if required, providing a venue.
+You will be responsible for meeting your own costs, unless agreed otherwise.

 If mediation does not resolve the dispute you can consider the other Alternative Dispute Resolution mechanisms.
 Alternatively, you may choose to apply for a review of your case.